Spinach Onion Braid

 This Spinach Bread is filled with 3 kinds of cheese, ricotta, mozzarella, and Parmesan, along with spinach, onions, and a touch of oregano!
 Every bite is delicious!!

 I have a confession to make.
 I’m not a huge fan of onions in bread.
 Those everything bagels?
 Blech.
 Pissaladiere?
 Eh, not a favorite.
-So when this month’s Twelve Loaves theme was chosen, I was unsure how to work onions into a bread.
+So when this month’s Twelve Loaves theme was chosen, I was unsure how to work onions into bread.

-This Spinach Onion Braid was born when I decided to adapt my favorite stuffed shells filling and pop it into a loaf.
-And it worked!
+- And it worked!
 Plus the flavor combination was magnificent.
-It makes a huge loaf and we polished off half in one meal…then Bill asked if he could have some for breakfast.
+It makes a huge loaf and we polished off half in one meal.
+Then Bill asked if he could have some for breakfast.
 How about that!

 How to Make a Braided Bread

-The base for this braid is made from homemade pizza dough.
+- The base for this braid is made from homemade pizza dough.
 A very smooth, and stretchy dough.
 It took me a good while to roll it out into a 10 x 18 rectangle.

-It’s slightly salty, which works perfectly with the filling composed of spinach, ricotta, mozzarella, Parmesan, egg, and a bit of oregano.
+- The dough is slightly salty, which works perfectly with the filling composed of spinach, ricotta, mozzarella, Parmesan, egg, and a bit of oregano.
 Dipping slices of this stuffed bread recipe into marinara sauce would be fabulous…well, maybe not for breakfast!
 The braiding process was quite simple.
 It’s just crossing alternating strips of the dough over the filling.
 No actual plaiting involved.

 - Chocolate Hazelnut Bread from Saving Room for Dessert